-Other arms can be added if evidence emerges that there are suitable candidate therapeutics.
-Conversely, in some patient populations, not all trial arms are appropriate (e.g. due to contraindications based on co-morbid conditions or concomitant medication); in some hospitals or countries, not all treatment arms will be available (e.g. due to manufacturing and supply issues); and at some times, not all treatment arms will be active (e.g. due to lack of relevant approvals and contractual agreements).
-The Trial Steering Committee may elect to pause one or more of the arms in order to increase trial efficiency during a fluctuating epidemic.
+Other treatment comparisons can be added if evidence emerges that there are suitable candidate therapeutics.
+Conversely, in some patient populations, not all trial comparisons are appropriate (e.g. due to contraindications based on co-morbid conditions or concomitant medication); in some hospitals or countries, not all treatments will be available (e.g. due to manufacturing and supply issues); and at some times, not all treatments will be active (e.g. due to lack of relevant approvals and contractual agreements).
+The Trial Steering Committee may elect to pause one or more of the comparisons in order to increase trial efficiency during a fluctuating epidemic.
 In any of these situations, randomisation will be between fewer arms.
 Depending on the availability and suitability of treatments, it may be allowed for participants to be randomised in only one or two parts of the main randomisations.

 Design Considerations

 The RECOVERY Protocol describes an overarching trial design to provide reliable evidence on the efficacy of candidate therapies for confirmed COVID-19 and/or influenza infection in hospitalised patients receiving usual standard of care.
-(Treatments for influenza are only being assessed in the UK.)

-In early 2020, when the trial first started, there were no known treatments for COVID-19.
-The anticipated scale of the epidemic is such that hospitals, and particularly intensive care facilities, may be massively overstretched at some points in time, with around 10% requiring hospitalisation.
-Similarly, the winter of 2021-22 may pose a similar challenge to hospitals when ongoing COVID-19 cases coincide with a significant number of influenza cases.
-In such situations, even treatments with only a moderate impact on survival or on hospital resources could be worthwhile.
+COVID-19 and influenza are common causes of hospital admission, particularly during seasonal respiratory virus epidemics, and carry a substantial risk of death, so even treatments with only a moderate impact on survival or on hospital resources could be worthwhile.
 Therefore, the focus of RECOVERY is the impact of candidate treatments on mortality and on the need for hospitalisation or ventilation.

 Critically, the trial is designed to minimise the burden on front-line hospital staff working within an overstretched care system during a major epidemic.
 Eligibility criteria are therefore simple and trial processes (including paperwork) are minimised.